-A brand new cruise terminal is in the works.
-It will be spectacular.
+A brand new cruise terminal just opened in March 2023.
+It is spectacular.
 The new boardwalk links the new Pop Music Center, the arts and shopping districts within a green necklace along the waterfront.
 The boardwalk will be a 24 hour space that fosters shopping, dining, and recreation.

 Printable map to take along.